-So this project will be split into two, the first section being today and then the second will be available next week (14th May 2017) Here you will find the written instructions with the video tutorial at the base of the post.
+So this project will be split into two.
+Here you will find the written instructions with the video tutorial at the base of the post.
 Follow along with your fellow crocheters by using #BCoctopusCAL

 Here’s what you will need to make your very own Ollie or Olivia the Octopus: